-Open access empowers Montgomery: As an anchor institution, all residents can access high-quality, affordable, locally provided postsecondary education needed in our County's knowledge-based economy.
-Long committed to equity and inclusion: We open doors for all and embrace a journey toward antiracist policies and practices.
+Open access transforms Montgomery: As an anchor institution, all residents can access high-quality, affordable, locally provided postsecondary education needed in our County's knowledge-based economy.
+Long committed to equity and inclusion: We believe in welcoming all students and all employees into a community that emphasizes belonging.
+We believe in giving every individual what they need to succeed.